excellalabs/dora-capability-reference-guide/README.md

 This guide is a snapshot of what's available in the [DORA Capabilities](https://dora.dev/devops-capabilities/) and is meant to serve as a starting point.
 Some of the information below is a direct copy from the site, and some is a condensed version.
 Each capability page on the DORA site also provides additional context and supporting links.

 **NOTE: This guide only contains the the core competencies.
-The non-core competencies are generally components of a core competency, but they may be added to this gude at a later date.**

-As you adopt a DORA capability read the associated documentation on the DORA site.
-This will help you understand how it fits in with the scope of DORA and its impact on the four key metrics.
+The non-core competencies are in progress!**

 Good luck, and have fun!